-The MWD project is authorized by Section 104 of the ENP Protection and Expansion Act of 1989.
+The MWD project is authorized by Section 104 of the Everglades National Park Protection and Expansion Act of 1989.
 This project involves construction of modifications to the C&SF Project water management system and related operational changes to provide improved water deliveries to ENP.
-The NPS requests a total of \$10.0 million for the MWD project for FY 2009.
-As indicated on page 10, the FY 2009 budget request for the Corps includes \$50.0 million for this project.
+The NPS and the Corps of Engineers each requested \$4.2 million for the MWD project for FY 2010; however Congress provided \$8.4 million to the NPS.

-The current status and plans for FY 2009 are described below:
+The current status and plans for FY 2010 are described below:

-- The purpose of the 8.5 Square Mile Area component is to provide flood mitigation to an agricultural and urban area adjacent to ENP due to the higher water levels in the area resulting from the construction of the MWD's restoration features.
+- The 8.5 Square Mile Area component provides flood mitigation to an agricultural and urban area adjacent to ENP due to the expectation of higher water levels in that area resulting from the construction of the MWD's restoration features.
 The component features include a perimeter levee, an internal canal and levee system, a pump station and storm water treatment area, and the acquisition of lands adjacent to the ENP boundary and west of the perimeter levee.
-Construction was completed in FY 08.
-In FY 2009, the focus will be on revising the operational plan and turnover of this component to the SFWMD. - The purpose of the Tamiami Trail Modifications (TTM) component is to modify the existing highway in a manner consistent with the increased water flows and levels resulting from the conveyance components of the project.
+Construction was completed in FY 2008. - The Tamiami Trail Modifications (TTM) component will modify the existing highway in a manner consistent with the expected modified water flows and levels resulting from the conveyance components of the project.
 In addition, these modifications must be designed to be consistent with Florida Department of Transportation road safety requirements.
-The Army Corps of Engineers has completed a Limited Reevaluation Report and is currently preparing to initiate construction of the selected alternative; the construction of a one mile long bridge and modifications to the remaining roadway section to allow raising the water level in the L-29 canal. - The purpose of the Conveyance and Seepage Control (CSC) component is to convey water through reservoirs upstream of ENP into the Shark Slough drainage basin of ENP more consistent with historic hydrologic conditions.
+The Army Corps of Engineers has completed a Limited Reevaluation Report and is currently preparing to initiate construction of the selected alternative; the construction of a one mile long bridge and modifications to the remaining roadway section to allow raising the water level in the L-29 canal. - The Conveyance and Seepage Control (CSC) component will convey water through reservoirs upstream of ENP into the Shark Slough drainage basin of ENP more consistent with historic hydrologic conditions.
 In addition, these project features will also return project-induced increased seepage from the project area to ENP in order to maintain flood protection to adjacent areas.
 Some of the features of this project component have been completed: the S-356 pump station, back-filling of the lower four miles of the L-67 extension canal, and construction of the S-355 structures in the L-29 levee.
-Revisions to the TTM component require complimentary design refinements to the C&SC components.
-In FY 2009 activities will focus on preparation of an Engineering Design Report and revised NEPA evaluation documents. - The purpose of Project Implementation Support is to provide funding for needed ENP and USACE personnel, conduct environmental monitoring, develop improved operational plans, and complete the needed modifications to the Osceola Camp flood mitigation features.
-FY 2009 activities will include the continuation of personnel support and environmental monitoring and initiation of design for the Osceola Camp modifications.
+Revisions to the TTM component require complimentary design refinements to the C&SC components. - Project Implementation Support provides funding for conducting environmental monitoring, developing improved operational plans, completing the needed modifications to the Osceola Camp flood mitigation features, as well as supporting the requisite ENP and USACE personnel.
+FY 2010 activities will include the continuation of personnel support and environmental monitoring and initiation of design for the Osceola Camp modifications.